 - - - - - - - - -

 Extending an Invitation to Serve

 Being a member-owner, a shopper, or employee is a simple way to be engaged at Hampden Park Co-op.
-But for those who may be looking for ways to generously and enthusiastically elevate their engagement, now is the time to consider joining our board of directors.
+But for those who may be looking for ways to generously and enthusiastically elevate their engagement, consider joining our board of directors in the future.
 Find more information here.

 Photographs by Linda Andersen.